Quick start

 /develop plans/20260426-per-tenant-rate-limiting.md

-/develop walks the milestones, delegating implementation to the booping-developer agent and reading code via booping-researcher when a milestone requires it.
+/develop walks the milestones, delegating implementation to the booping-developer agent. booping-researcher is reserved for the Phase 0 drift spot-check — when a plan touches many files, it confirms the actual file shapes still match the plan's assumptions before execution begins.
 When all milestones are done, the plan moves to awaiting-retro.

 7. First /retro